We may earn affiliate commissions for the recommended products. Learn more.

 How we ranked the best VPNs for NHL

 A good VPN for bypassing NHL blackouts must fulfill a fair number of criteria to be viable.
-So, we had to conduct a thorough investigation to find the best providers for this task.
+So, we had to look at 41 providers and conduct a thorough investigation to find the best providers for this task.
 Here’s a summary of our ranking and VPN testing process:

-5. Easy-to-use apps.
-Most sports fans aren’t necessarily tech-savvy, meaning they’ll benefit from beginner-friendly VPN software that’s easy to set up anywhere.
-Moreover, it should work well without requiring any additional configuration.
+4. Easy-to-use apps (15%).
+Most sports fans aren’t necessarily tech-savvy, so VPNs should be easy to set up and work well without extra configuration.

-8. Privacy policy.
-While confidentiality is irrelevant to dealing with NHL blackout restrictions, a worthwhile VPN should ensure customer privacy.
-That means not collecting any activity logs or sharing data with third parties.
+6. Privacy policy (10%).
+While confidentiality is irrelevant to dealing with NHL blackouts, a worthwhile VPN should ensure customer privacy by avoiding activity logs and third-party data sharing.

 I took all these things into consideration when compiling my lineup of the top 5 VPNs for curbing NHL blackouts.
-Ultimately, I decided NordVPN is the ultimate option for NHL fans, thanks to its market-leading speeds, around 2000 US servers, and reasonable prices.
+Ultimately, I decided NordVPN is the ultimate option for NHL fans, thanks to its market-leading speeds, more than 2800 US servers, and reasonable prices.

 How to watch all NHL games in 2025 season?